Chr15w1986/Python_PP3/README.md

 ### CODE

-* [W3Schools](https://www.w3schools.com/) for an interesting read on python functions and how they can be implemented.
+* [W3Schools](https://www.w3schools.com/) for an interesting read on python functions and how they can be implemented
-* [Stackoverflow](https://stackoverflow.com/questions/57409696/imported-but-unused-in-python) For an unused import error I was experiencing.
+* [Stackoverflow](https://stackoverflow.com/questions/57409696/imported-but-unused-in-python) For an unused import error I was experiencing
 * [Stackoverflow](https://stackoverflow.com/questions/27076239/adding-scoring-system-to-a-number-guessing-game-including-play-again)
-    For a rough guide on how to implement a restart game function.
+    For a rough guide on how to implement a restart game function

 #
 ## ACKNOWLEDGEMENTS:

 - Code institute for the amazing Tutors on the course
-- My brilliant Mentor Ben Kavanagh, [BAK2K3](https://github.com/BAK2K3) for his brilliant advice on my code, Pushing me back on track when I start to lose faith, Taking time out of his own day and duties to answer ALL of my questions with utter perfection!
+- My brilliant Mentor Ben Kavanagh, [BAK2K3](https://github.com/BAK2K3) for his advice on my code, pushing me back on track when I start to lose faith, taking time out of his own day and duties to answer ALL of my questions with utter perfection!
-- Dave Horrocks [DaveyJH](https://github.com/daveyjh), Again! for giving me time out of his own studies, for his patience, helping me above and beyond.
+- Dave Horrocks [DaveyJH](https://github.com/daveyjh), again! for giving me time out of his own studies, for his patience, helping me above and beyond.
-- Shellie Downie [ShellieD](https://github.com/shellieD), For her support, Pointing out an obvious issue with my code so quickly..
+- Shellie Downie [ShellieD](https://github.com/shellieD), for her support, pointing out an obvious issue with my code so quickly..
 TWICE! after hours of staring at it and looking straight over the problem.
 - My family for their support, patience and testing!!
-- My wonderful fiancée for being my personal spell checker/Grammer police and for listening to me when I need to rant!
+- My wonderful fiancée for being my personal spell checker/grammer police and for listening to me when I need to rant!
 - Everybody on Slack for tips, advice, quick fixes and support

 #### RETURN TO THE [TOP](#numberex)